skyvers/skyve-dev-guide/chapters/concepts.md

-Data Groups roughly correspond to the concept of a department or business group, where most users only interact with data relevant to their organisational context, but administration/managing users work with a federated collection of the organisation’s data.
+Data Groups roughly correspond to the concept of a department or business group, where most users only interact with data relevant to their organisational context, but administration/managing users work with a federated collection of the organisation's data.

 The Data Group concept is for row-level security.
 Users within a Data Group can interact only with data which was created for that group,